guochengqian/guochengqian.github.io/content/publication/iclr2023magic123/index.md

 # Set tags = [] for no tags, or use the form tags = ["A Tag", "Another Tag"] for one or more tags.
 tags = ["Generative Models", "3D"]

-# Citation count and GitHub stars
+# Citation count
 citations = "442"
-github_stars = "1600"
+github_repo = "guochengqian/Magic123"

 # Links (optional).
 url_preprint = "https://arxiv.org/abs/2306.17843"